-Watersheds can be studied at school or home with this assessment guide.
+Watersheds can be studied at school or at home with this assessment guide.
 A watershed is assigned points toward good health as students investigate their home surroundings.

-Bats and wave physics introduces light and sound waves comparing our vision with a bat's hearing.
+Bats and wave physics introduces light and sound waves, comparing our vision with a bat's hearing.
 Bats are fun to learn about and the physics is simple.
 The students can use a simple oscilloscope to feel the vibrations their voices make.
-This program was developed at the request of an early learner teacher, and has been a hit ever since.
-The older mentors that field tested it with the kindergarten students got as much from it as the target audience.
+This program was developed at the request of an early learner teacher and has been a hit ever since.
+The older mentors that field-tested it with the kindergarten students got as much from it as the target audience.